 Walton’s Distillery– Set on a creek where illegal stills once sat, this craft distillery offers free tours and tastings at their facility.
 Walton’s makes corn whiskeys and flavored moonshine, including apple pie, peach, and salted caramel.
 261 Ben Williams Road, Jacksonville

 Hammocks Beach State Park– This state park is made up of a number of barrier islands including Bear Island, a three-mile-long nature preserve with unique ecology.
 They can be explored by kayak or foot.
-Note that Bear Island will reopen in July 2019, but private boats can access the island now.
-Campsites and buildings are being restored.
 1572 Hammock Beach Road, Swansboro

 Swansboro Paddleboarding and Kayaking– Located right on the river, this shop offers rentals and tours of the area with paddleboards and kayaks.
 They also sell gear, can take you to search for shells, and are owned by a retired Marine.
-The shop will reopen in April 2019.
 108 W Corbett Avenue, Swansboro

 Bayonet Cruises– Another Marine-owned business, a cruise on this yacht is the perfect way to spend the evening.
 Your hosts serve dinner and drinks, which can be enjoyed as the sun sets.
 You might even spot dolphins and other wildlife.
-They open for the season in March.
 223 Leonard Street, Jacksonville

 Where to Eat